Oghma-Infinium/Ascensio/README.md

 ## Introduction

-Ascensio is a comprehensive visual overhaul, providing very minimal gameplay tweaks in favor of an expansive graphical package for you to build upon.
+Ascensio is a comprehensive visual overhaul, providing very minimal gameplay tweaks in favor of an expansive graphical package.

-The full modlist can be viewed [here](LINK).
+The full modlist can be viewed [here](https://loadorderlibrary.com/lists/ascensio).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).